Schepp/sustainable-web-design/reducing-carbon-energy.md

 ---

-⚠️But beware of Green Washing!
+⚠️But there are big differences in being "Green"!

 🔎 Read between the lines.